-The rocket thrust calculator uses the Newton's third law and calculates the net rocket propulsion, taking into account the pressure difference between the ambient pressure and the pressure at the rocket nozzle.
-This calculator can be used not only for rockets themselves but also for any kind of vehicle that uses a jet-rocket engine as its main propulsion since the thrust formula is vehicle-agnostic.
+The rocket thrust calculator uses Newton's third law and calculates the net rocket propulsion, taking into account the pressure difference between the ambient pressure and the pressure at the rocket nozzle.
+You can use this calculator not only for rockets but also for any vehicle that uses a jet-rocket engine as its main propulsion since the thrust formula is vehicle-agnostic.

 Rocket thrust: where does the rocket propulsion come from?

-It can be very interesting to use this rocket thrust calculator in conjunction with the ideal rocket calculator in order to understand how a rocket works or just to use rocket physics to perform quick calculations and see how each of the variables affect the rocket thrust, speed, acceleration...
+It can be very interesting to use this rocket thrust calculator in conjunction with the ideal rocket calculator to understand how a rocket works or just to use rocket physics to perform quick calculations and see how each of the variables affects the rocket thrust, speed, acceleration...

 Rocket thrust calculator: understanding the thrust formula and rocket physics